-The development of this toolkit was guided by a national steering committee, chaired by Dr Tracey Tay (Specialist Anaesthetist and Director, Perioperative Service at John Hunter Hospital, Newcastle, NSW) and included the following specialists from around Australia: Dr Prani Shrivastava (Anaesthetist, WA); Dr Suzi Nou (Anaesthetist, VIC); Dr Jane McDonald (Anaesthetist, NSW); Dr Greg Downey (Anaesthetist, NSW); Dr Shirley Prager (Psychiatrist, VIC); and Dr Marion Andrew (Anaesthetist, WA).
+The development of this toolkit was guided by a national steering committee, chaired by Dr Tracey Tay (Specialist Anaesthetist and Director, Perioperative Service at John Hunter Hospital, Newcastle, NSW).
+The committee included the following specialists from around Australia: Drs Prani Shrivastava (Anaesthetist, WA); Suzi Nou (Anaesthetist, VIC); Jane McDonald (Anaesthetist, NSW); Greg Downey (Anaesthetist, NSW); Shirley Prager (Psychiatrist, VIC); and Marion Andrew (Anaesthetist, WA).
 Other members of the Steering Committee include Jaelea Skehan (Director, Everymind) and Sally Fitzpatrick (Project Lead, Mental Health and Research, Everymind)

 The Long Lives, Healthy Workplaces toolkit is a resource to support anaesthetic departments and individual anaesthetists to operationalise a framework they can put into action.
 Through using the toolkit, a department or individual practitioner can identify strengths and gaps, and take a comprehensive approach to developing an action plan for change.

 It is time not only to engage in a conversation around the wellbeing of anaesthetists, but to take action.